finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.84
+- Bug-Fix: Card in hand transforms into card that is drawn
 - Added labels to buttons

 ## Active Sprint
-- Bug: Card in hand transforms into card that is drawn (https://www.youtube.com/shorts/pYG0N9TqMmA)
 - Bug: Card gets stuck on screen
 - Bug: Card get stuck on screen when dragging from search results in deck editor
 - Cards: Validation for id